fkloosterman/bitbucket-migration/docs/reference/user_mapping.md

 - You only need to fix @mentions
 - Display names are handled separately
 - Quick mapping for specific users

+**Note:** This format maps Bitbucket usernames directly.
+It does not handle display name mapping in comments.
+Use enhanced format for complete coverage.

 ### Format 4: Mixed Format